Rain This Morning/Freezing Rain Well Inland. Rain Ends Mid-Day…

 Friday:

-Partly sunny, windy and much colder with highs in the mid to upper 40s.
+Partly cloudy, windy and much colder.
+Highs in the 30s.

 Stay Tuned.